geoffgraham/GruntPress/README.md

 What it does: This moves your processed and optimized files from the `development` directory to `production`.

-### Prod
+### CSS

-Command: `prod`
+What it runs: `sass`, `autoprefixer`, `cssmin`

-What it runs: `connect:prod`
+What it does: This command allows us to process just our SASS files instead of the whole kit and kaboodle like `process` does.

-What it does: This runs another `connect` command that starts a new server and open a new browser window that allows you to preview your production build.
+### JS

-OK, this gets a little funky.
-What I would like to do here is have `connect` start a PHP-friendly server in order to view my working WordPress installation, but it isn't there yet.
-So, for now, I recommend running MAMP and running a typical WordPress installation before running this command.
-It's not perfect, but does work.
+What it runs: `concat` and `uglify`

-[Here is a workaround](http://robandlauren.com/2014/02/05/live-reload-grunt-wordpress/) using `wp_enqueue_script` if that's your flavor.
+What it does: This command allows us to process JS files separately from everything else.

 ### SVG